kisimediaDE/capacitor-live-activity/README.md

 isAvailable() => Promise<boolean>
 ```

-Returns whether Live Activities are available on this device and allowed by the user.
+Return whether Live Activities are enabled and allowed on this device.

+**Note:** This method resolves to `{ value: boolean }` to match native.

 **Returns:** <code>Promise&lt;boolean&gt;</code>